Video-ChatGPT: Towards Detailed Video Understanding via Large Vision and Language Models: Video Instruction Data Generation

 \subsection{GPT-Assisted Postprocessing}

-Lastly, we implement a GPT-Assisted Postprocessing mechanism that refines and optimizes the enriched annotations, in order to generate high-quality video instructional data.
-We prompt GPT-3.5 model to create question-answer pairs from the enriched and detailed captions that cover a wide variety of aspects.
+Lastly, we implement a GPT-Assisted Post-processing mechanism that refines and optimizes the enriched annotations, in order to generate high-quality video instructional data.
+We prompt GPT-3.5 model to create question-answer pairs from the enriched and detailed captions that cover a wide variety of aspects using in-context learning.
 These aspects include detailed descriptions, summarizations, question-answer pairs, tasks that stimulate creativity or the generation of new ideas, and conversational tasks.

 Each of these elements plays a crucial role in our data-centric approach.
 Our ultimate goal is to create a video-based conversation model that is accurate, capable of understanding video content from both spatial and temporal cues, and adept at engaging in conversations.